awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-data-protection.md

-# Application Auto Scaling and Data Protection<a name="application-auto-scaling-data-protection"></a>
+# Application Auto Scaling and data protection<a name="application-auto-scaling-data-protection"></a>

 Application Auto Scaling conforms to the AWS [shared responsibility model](http://aws.amazon.com/compliance/shared-responsibility-model/), which includes regulations and guidelines for data protection\.
 AWS is responsible for protecting the global infrastructure that runs all of the AWS services\.
 AWS maintains control over data hosted on this infrastructure, including the security configuration controls for handling customer content and personal data\.
 AWS customers and APN Partners, acting either as data controllers or data processors, are responsible for any personal data that they put in the AWS Cloud\.